vukanoa/Vimrc/README.md

 autocmd FileType make set noexpandtab

 	Only for Files of type: "make"(Makefiles), do not convert tabs to spaces since Makefile requires <Tab> character to be able to work properly.

+nnoremap <C-d> <C-d>M

+nnoremap <C-u> <C-u>M

+	1) nnoremap
+		n - While in NORMAL mode
+		nore - Don't execute this command recursively if another thing is mapped to this "result"(thing after the <Space>) map - When I press the command left of the <Space> char do the thing after the <Space>

+	2) <C-d>
+		This means: CTRL + d
+		(It's literally CTRL d, you don't press '+', '-' or anything else)

+	3) <C-d>M
+		This will happen.
+		<C-d> - moves the screen down by half of the page
+		M - Puts the cursor in the middle-th row of the current screen